Vesicoureteral reflux

 Urine produced by the kidneys drains into the bladder through the ureters.
 This is where the urine is stored until the appropriate time to urinate through the urethra.
 Normally, there are ureters and bladder valves at the transition that prevent urine from the bladder from flowing back into the kidneys.
 If these valves do not develop correctly, backflow of urine from the bladder to the ureters and kidneys is possible; this is called vesico-ureteral reflux (VUR).
 It is an innate problem that can arise on one or both sides.

-VUR occurs in 1 to 2% of children, especially girls.
+VUR occurs in 1-2% of children, primarily girls.
 If VUR has caused serious damage to the kidneys, reflux nephropathy can occur.
 Reflux nephropathy is the cause of kidney dysfunction and high blood pressure.

 Diagnosis and treatment